-- When someone who has the flu sneezes, coughs, or even talks, the flu virus is expelled into the air and may be inhaled by anyone close by. - The virus may also be spread through direct contact with objects contaminated by the influenza virus, such as toys, eating utensils, and unwashed hands
+- When an individual who has the flu sneezes, coughs, or even talks, the flu virus is expelled into the air and can be spread in the mouth, eyes, or nose of individuals nearby. - The virus may also be spread through direct contact with objects contaminated by the influenza virus, such as toys, eating utensils, and unwashed hands.

-WHY DO I NEED AN ANNUAL FLU SHOT?
+WHY DO I NEED AN ANNUAL FLU VACCINE?

 The viruses that cause influenza are continually changing.
-Because of this the vaccine is updated every year.
-You need an annual flu vaccine to make sure your body forms antibodies against the new influenza strains.
+Because of this, the vaccine is updated every year.
+You need an annual flu vaccine to make sure your body forms antibodies against the new influenza strains